TariqAHassan/S4Torch/README.md

     [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
     If you would like to train against all speech commands, the `speechcommands` dataset can be used instead.
-  * Batch normalization appears to work best with a "post" normalization strategy, whereas a "pre" normalization strategy appears to work best to layer normalization.
+  * Batch normalization appears to work best with a "post" normalization strategy, whereas a "pre" normalization strategy appears to work best with layer normalization.

 ## Components